• Effekt Logo Effekt Library

 • read [A]: A / {Scan[A], stop}

-• Advance the Scanner to the next character, returning it.
+• Advance the Scanner to the next token, returning it.

 • scanner [A] { scanner: => Unit / {Scan[A]} }: Unit / {read[A]}